With temperatures dropping and the nights drawing in, we're using a dedicated fleet to tackle leaves on the line.

 Network Rail’s autumn preparation programme includes multiple measures:

-- We have 80 leaf-busting teams available 24/7 at key locations to scrub the top of the rails by hand with a sand-based treatment.
+- We have 80 two-person leaf-busting teams on-hand 24/7 at crucial locations across Britain to scrub the top of the rails by hand with a sand-based treatment, so that trains can run safely and reliably on the tracks.

 - Between 1 October and 13 December, we receive adhesion forecasts twice a day from a specialist weather forecaster, highlighting locations that require action.
 This allows us to plan resources more effectively.